boweizhou/Traffic_sign_classifier_mo/README.md

 For Learning rate i used 0.0008, it is smaller than what provided in original lenet code, I intended to use samller learning steps to increase the training accuracy.

-batch size = 156, I am using this technique to seperate the image data to the small batch of datasets, so that it will not cause momery issues on my local computer.
+for batch size 156 is used, I am using this technique to seperate the image data to the small batch of datasets, so that it will not cause momery issues on my local computer.

 Adam optimizer is used, it uses moving averages of the parameters (momentum), and works very well and offen lead to better converges.